Article 1. Purpose of the Society

 Article 2.
 Membership

-- Any person who has graduated from Cambridge or Oxford Universities, and who lives in the People’s Republic of China, shall be eligible for application for admission as a Society Member, except where such person’s membership would contravene the laws or policies of the government of the PRC.
+1. Any person who has graduated from Oxford or Cambridge Universities, and who lives in the People’s Republic of China, shall be eligible for application for admission as a Society Member, except such person’s membership would contravene the laws or policies of the government of the PRC.

-- To advise the Secretary of any changes in their contact details, especially their e-mail address and WeChat account, which will be used for regular communications
+- To advise the Secretary of any changes in their contact details used for regular communications

 - To abide by this Constitution of the Society